gitmikex/Agility/f5-agility-lab-master/docs/class6/module1/module1.rst

 Click **Save & Close** in the lower right.

 4. Now we will create our Virtual Server.

-Navigate to **LOCAL TRAFFIC > Virtual Servers**
+Navigate to **LOCAL TRAFFIC > Virtual Servers**.

 |image15|

-Click the Create button to create the Virtual Server
+Click the Create button to create the Virtual Server.

 |image16|

-Fill out the Virtual Server Properties
+Fill out the Virtual Server Properties:

     | Name: **BIQAppVS**
     | Device: **BOS-vBIGIP01.termmarc.com**
     | Destination Address: **10.1.10.120**